Monthly ArchiveDecember 2007

 Anyone who has ever participated in a Christmas Club savings account KNOWS how great it is to have the savings be AUTOMATIC!
 When you make anything automatic, it helps you stick to it.
 If you automatically go to gym every morning, you will stay in shape.
 If you automatically read your newspaper every morning, you will stay informed.
 If you automatically SAVE, you will pay cash for Christmas!

-One reason I regularly promote ING Direct's on-line savings accounts is because of their great interest rates with no minimum balance.
+One reason I regularly promote Capital One 360 Savings Accounts is because of their great interest rates with no minimum balance.
 Another reason is these accounts have a feature that allows you to AUTOMATICALLY draft your bank account at a set frequency.
 You can set it to draft your account monthly, weekly, bi-weekly, semi-monthly, or any other frequency you choose.
-You have determined the amount you need to save for next year's Christmas.
+You have determined the amount you need to save for next year’s Christmas.
 Now why not set up a bank account to keep you on course?
 If your bank pays competitive interest, you should contact them to have an automatic draft set up.

 Save Money For Next Christmas - Part 2